xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/roleplay-chatbot.md

----
-sidebar_position: 6
----

 # Roleplay Bot

-*Build a basic no-fuss chatbot with MessageAgents*
+*Build a basic chatbot with MessageAgents*

 ## Intro

-In this tutorial, we'll walk through building a basic customer service bot using **AgentOrg**'s framework.
-This bot will be able to handle common customer inquiries, such as answering FAQs, identifying customer preferences, and retrieve relevant contact information.
-The tutorial aims to provide a practical but simple introduction to conversational AI and equip you with the foundational skills needed to create and deploy a functional chatbot.
+In this tutorial, we'll walk through building a roleplay bot using **AgentOrg**'s framework.
+This bot will pretend to be a role you assigned to it and have a practice conversation with you based on the objective you set.

-By the end of this tutorial, you'll know how to set up the AI framework, buil a basic conversation flow, and power a bot with it!
+By the end of this tutorial, you'll know how to set up the config file, build a basic conversation flow, and power a bot with it!
 This tutorial covers the absolute basics of our framework and sets up for much more!

 ## Setting up the Config File

 In its core, bot is powered through a [TaskGraph](../TaskGraph/intro) which is the structure that links various tasks together to fulfill the overall role of the bot.
 Every "node" represents a task which has an [Agent](../Agents/Agents.md) that is selected to complete task, and would engages the user for their response.
 With the user response, the TaskGraph will decide which next node to travel to.

-Like actual conversations, *TaskGraph* can be complicated; that is why we help you convert a simple and intuitive [Config](../Config.md) JSON file into a powerful and advanced *TaskGraph* through our generator.
-Instead of needing to design an entire graph, all you need to do is to describe the bot and provide some extra information and it will build the graph for you!

 While there are a lot of pre-built agents (and the ability to write custom agents too!), for this simple task, we will only be using two of the most basic agents.
 [MessageAgent](../Agents/MessageAgent.md) and [DefaultAgent](../Agents/DefaultAgent.md).
 Message Agent is the base agent in handling message responses and DefaultAgent is there in case MessageAgent is not deemed suitable.

 Here is the simple structure for a [Config](../Config.md) JSON file:

 * `role (Required)`: The general "role" of the chatbot you want to create.
-For instance, "customer service assistant", "data analyst", "shopping assistant", etc.
+For instance, "roleplay bot", "customer service assistant", "data analyst", "shopping assistant", etc.
 * `user_objective (Required)`: The user's goal that the chatbot wants to achieve.
 Related to the user experience.
 Description in third person.
 For instance, "The customer service assistant helps users with customer service inquiries.
 It can provide information about products, services, and policies, as well as help users resolve issues and complete transactions."
 * `agents (Required, List(AgentClassName))`: The [Agents](Agents/Agents.md) pre-defined under `agentorg/agents` folder in the codebase that you want to use for the chatbot.

 Now, lets see it with the Roleplay Bot example.
-Here, we have a sample Config file of a Customer Service Bot for a robotics cleaning company RichTech.

 ```json
 {